 By the 1909-1910 winter season, 438 Marlborough was the home of Arthur S. Austin, a banker and note broker, and his unmarried sisters, Harriet Almira Austin and Caroline W. Austin.
 They previously had lived in Brookline and, before that, at 395 Beacon.
 They also maintained a home in Swampscott.

 He died died in January of 1924 and Caroline Austin died in November of 1929.
 Harriet Austin continued to live at 438 Marlborough, where she celebrated her 100th birthday on September 25, 1931.
 She moved soon thereafter and died in Hopedale in 1935.

 438 Marlborough was not listed in the 1933 and 1934 Blue Books.

 On April 5, 1933, 438 Marlborough was acquired from S. Elizabeth Hodson by Dr. Whitman King Coffin, a physician, and his wife, Rosaline (Moncrieff) Coffin.
 He also maintained his medical office there.
 They previously had lived in Medford and he had maintained his office at 416 Marlborough.
 By the 1940s, they also maintained a home on Swan Island in Maine.

 The Coffins continued to live (and he to maintain his office) at 438 Marlborough until about 1962.

 In November of 1968, Alexander Kocsy was cited by the Building Department for failing to maintain the building and also for allowing it to be occupied as a four-family dwelling when its legal occupancy was a single-family dwelling.

 On March 8, 1977, the East Cambridge Savings Bank foreclosed on a mortgage given by Alexander Kocsy and sold 438 Marlborough to Alan Victor DiPietro.
 In May of 1977, he filed for permission to convert the property from a single-family dwelling into four apartments.
 The permit was abandoned.
 He filed again in September of 1977 and, once again, the permit was abandoned.

 Carmine DiPietro died in November of 2004 and Celia DiPietro died in May of 2011.

-438 Marlborough was assessed as four-to-six family dwelling in 2018.
+438 Marlborough continued to be assessed as a four-to-six family dwelling in 2021.